alok-ai-lab/DeepInsight3D_pkg/README.md

 1. File: open Example1.m file in the Matlab Editor.

-2. Set up parameters by changing `Parameter.m` file.
+2. Set up parameters by changing `Parameters.m` file.
 Based on your hardware requirements, change `Parm.miniBatchSize` (default is 512) and `Parm.ExecutionEnvironment` (default is multi-gpu).
 If you don't want to see the training progress plot produced by CNN training, then set `Parm.trainingPlot=none`.
 Alternatively, leave all the parameters to their default values.

 3. Dataset calling: since the dataset name is `dataset1.mat`, the variable `DSETnum=1` (at Line 17 of Example1.m) has been used.
 If the name of the dataset is `datasetX.m` then variable `DSETnum` should be set as `X`.